 Woodworkers and professional painters often recommend an oil-based paint for heavily used furniture because of its long-lasting durability.
 One advantage of using oil-based paint on finished wood is that it sticks well to previously painted surfaces without primer.
 It even works on shellac.

-But oil-based paint takes much longer to dry and cure than water based paint.
-Oil based paint is also more complicated to work with, as chemical solvents such as mineral spirits or turpentine must be used to clean brushes, tools and surfaces.
-When using oil-based paints, work in a well-ventilated area and wear a face mask for the fumes it emits.
+But oil-based paint takes a lot longer to dry and cure than water-based paint.
+Oil-based paint is also more complicated to use.
+You need chemical solvents such as mineral spirits or turpentine to clean brushes, tools and surfaces.
+When using oil-based paints, work in a well-ventilated area, and wear a face mask for the fumes it emits.

 Antique or Distressed Finishes

-You can apply both paints without the use of a primer, but sand glossy surfaces before application.
-Chalk paint has very good adhesion and can be applied directly over most painted or stained surfaces.
-Milk paint requires a bonding agent added after mixing the paint with water, unless you desire a chipped, timeworn look.
-Although the formulas are different, milk paint and chalk paint both result in a soft, matte finish.
+Milk paint takes a little more work.
+You need to add a bonding agent after mixing the paint with water unless you're going for a chipped, timeworn look.
+Although the formulas are different, milk paint and chalk paint both create a soft, matte finish.